compromise-evident/Authorship/README.md

 <br>
 <br>

-## Deep fakes non-authorship proof - most relevant feature
+## Deep fakes non-authorship proof

 **Soon, digitally authenticating everything you do will become the norm.
 This way, you can protect yourself from that which you don't authenticate--impersonation.